voidshine/dameo_book/Game02.md

 Oh, my God!
 What is that?

-**13...		  с5:с3**
+**13...		  с5:a3**
 **14.f3f5!  ...**

 Where's that coming from?
 What's happening?
-I remember I was sitting like I knocked out and didn't understand anything.
+I remember sitting there like I was knocked out and didn't understand anything.

 **14...  		d5:h3**
 **15.f5:d7  ...**

-What's the matter!
-At checker on c7 White's combination does not work!
+What's the matter?!
+With a checker on c7, White's combination would not work!

 **15...  		a4:c4**
 **16.d7c8	  b6:b4**